Sim4n6/plasoWiki/Dependencies.md

 **Note that the instructions in this page assume you are running on Fedora Core 25.
 Installing packages from the copr on other versions and/or distributions is not recommended.**

 The [GIFT copr](https://copr.fedorainfracloud.org/groups/g/gift/coprs/) contains the necessary packages for running plaso.
-The GIFT copr provides the following tracks:
+GIFT copr provides the following tracks:

 * stable; track intended for the "packaged release" of plaso and dependencies;
 * dev; track intended for the "development release" of plaso;